NeoMedSys/perseus/README.md

 ### 3. Deploy Full Configuration

-After rebooting and logging in as jon:
+After rebooting and logging in with the username:

 ```bash
 # Clone the config